 Amy and John created a forever home for children with intensive behavioral issues, cognitive delays and autism.
 They've carefully hired and trained staff to provide care for the children there and become a family to them.
 Two youth have been there for over two years and Ann and Jeff are making it a forever home where these individuals can live even in adulthood.
 Ann and Jeff welcomed a third youth into the home earlier this year.
 All three youth have made great gains behaviorally and academically, thanks to the love Ann and Jeff give and the great staff that they've hired.
 Ann and Jeff also have two daughters of their own who enjoy playing with their foster sisters and visit often.
 This home is unlike others, but the girls that live there know what family is and know the love that surrounds them.

 Susan, being adopted herself, understands the effects that foster care can have on kids.
-After having a daughter of her own, Sarah was unable to have more kids.
+After having a daughter of her own, Susan was unable to have more kids.
 So she opened her home to a foster son and then welcomed his sister a couple years later.
-Sarah has given these children a stable and loving environment for more than six years!
-Sarah's boyfriend, Tim, quickly and naturally took on a caregiving role to both youth, and now plays a key role in their lives.
-Sarah and Tim have made great progress with both children academically, behaviorally and emotionally.
+Susan has given these children a stable and loving environment for more than six years!
+Susan's boyfriend, John, quickly and naturally took on a caregiving role to both youth, and now plays a key role in their lives.
+Susan and John have made great progress with both children academically, behaviorally and emotionally.
 The family is very involved in things like 4-H and encourage their kids to work hard, be kind and honest and be very involved in their treatment plan while in foster care.
-Sarah and Tim support them in whatever they put their minds to and together, along with Sarah's biological daughter, have truly become a loving family of five.
+Susan and John support them in whatever they put their minds to and together, along with Susan's biological daughter, have truly become a loving family of five.